nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vault 1.4 introduces new feature called Transform.
+Vault 1.4 introduced new feature called Transform.
 Transform is a Secrets Engine that allows Vault to encode and decode sensitive values residing in external systems such as databases or file systems.
 This capability allows Vault to ensure that when an encoded secret’s residence system is compromised, such as when a database is breached and its data is exfiltrated, that those encoded secrets remain uncompromised even when held by an adversary.

 This post will show you how to implement Transform secrets into a simple API, source code is provided for both the Java and Go programming languages.

 For information on the technical detail behind the Transform engine please see Andy's excelent article [https://www.hashicorp.com/blog/transform-secrets-engine](https://www.hashicorp.com/blog/transform-secrets-engine).

 ## API Structure
-Our example application is a simple RESTful payment service backed by a PostgreSQL database, there is a single route which accepts a POST request.
+Our example application is a simple RESTful payment service, backed by a PostgreSQL database, there is a single route which accepts a POST request.

 ```
 POST /order